OmnisStudio/Omnis-JSTransparency/README.md

 # Omnis-JSTransparency
-Library demonstrates the use of setting alpha values The app can be viewed here http://tinyurl.com/jsgallery8, click on 'Transparency' in the list.
+Library demonstrates the use of setting alpha values.

+The app can be viewed here http://tinyurl.com/jsgallery8, click on 'Transparency' in the list.

 Requires Omnis Studio 8.1.2 or above